What is an Applicant Tracking System?

 Panel interviews are also great for efficiency and candidate experience.
 Panel interviews can replace multiple one-on-one interview steps, saving the interviewers and candidates time.

-When people think of job interviews, one-on-one interviews often come to mind because they consistently remain the most traditional interview type.
-A one-on-one interview is where an interviewer assesses candidates individually with the goal of shortlisting candidates.
+One-on-ones often come to mind when people think of job interviews because they consistently remain the most traditional type.
+This type is where an interviewer assesses candidates individually with the goal of shortlisting candidates.
 Often, this is where applicants meet hiring managers, and they start exploring fit from a knowledge, skills, and experience perspective.

 One-on-one interviews are a great way to qualify applicants after screening and before a panel interview.